-- 62.As mentioned above, the benchmark for defining flexibility of payments in the context of Recital 4 is ordinary shares.
-The only difference foreseen by the Recital is that there may be some instruments with preferential rights to dividends. - 63.Flexibility of payments can be defined as the right of the issuer to decide(i) if and (ii) how much it wishes to pay in dividends, in particular in order to preserve the financial and solvency position of the institution.
+- 63.As mentioned above, the benchmark for defining flexibility of payments in the context of Recital 4 is ordinary shares.
+The only difference foreseen by the Recital is that there may be instruments with preferential rights to dividends. - 64.
+Flexibility of payments can be defined as the right that issuers have to decide (i) if and (ii) how much they wish to pay dividends, in particular in order to preserve the financial and solvency position of the institution.

-Criterion 6: There is no right for the holders of capital instruments to claim a distribution.
+Criterion 6: There is no right for the holders of capital instruments to claim distribution.

-64.On an on-going basis, like any ordinary share, for which the payment of dividends is fully discretionary, any capital instrument shall:
+65.On an on-going basis, like any ordinary share, for which the payment of dividend is fully discretionary, any capital instrument shall: